MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/rich-text-editor-control.md

 <td>

-  By setting this property, you can avoid using the default table for images so that you can enforce additional security if needed. <br></br>
+  By setting this property and specifying a different table, you can avoid using the default table for images so that you can enforce additional security if needed. <br></br>